washucode/alx-low_level_programming/0x00-hello_world/README.md

 [5.
 Hello, printf](https://github.com/washucode/alx-low_level_programming/blob/master/0x00-hello_world/5-printf.c): Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

+[6.
+Size is not grandeur, and territory does not make a nation](https://github.com/washucode/alx-low_level_programming/blob/master/0x00-hello_world/6-size.c) : Write a C program that prints the size of various types on the computer it is compiled and run on.